clinical-biomarkers/biomarker-partnership/src/data_conversion/README.md

 - JSON -> TSV
 - TSV -> JSON

-In order for the TSV to JSON logic to fully fill out the supplementary information for the evidence source data, you will have to create a local environment `.env` file in this directory and include your email.
+In order for the TSV to JSON logic to fully fill out the supplementary information for the evidence source citation data, you will have to create a local environment `.env` file in this directory and include your email.
 This is required because the PubMed API requires an email in case of API rate limiting/abuse.
 For example:

 ```
 EMAIL='example@example.com'